 I don't think those are tough questions at all.

-And many, by the way, many of the people we sent it to, they they answered and they were very, very gracious in their answers.
+And many, by the way, many of the people we sent it to, they answered and they were very, very gracious in their answers.

 Not that hard.

-You know, and I can give you the names of all the people that did it.
+And I can give you the names of all the people that did it.

-However, this is this this is my admonition.
+However, this is my admonition.

 I don't care how you all look as you make the sausage.